palak8856/Angular-Assessment-2-Exam/README.md

-The project has been deployed at https://angularweatherapp1.netlify.app/
+The project has been deployed at https://angularweatherapp1.netlify.app/ and the project is available at master branch.

 # WeatherApp